Simon Luttrell, 1st Earl of Carhampton

 Simon Luttrell, 1st Earl of Carhampton (c.
-1713 – 14 January 1787) was a British politician who sat in the House of Commons of Great Britain from 1754 to 1780.
+1713 – 14 January 1787) was an Anglo-Irish politician who sat in the House of Commons of Great Britain from 1754 to 1780.

 Biography

 He was the second son of Henry Luttrell, of Luttrellstown (whose family had held Luttrellstown since the land there had been granted to Sir Geoffrey de Luterel in about 1210 by King John of England) and his wife Elizabeth Jones.
 His father had been a noted commander in the Jacobite Irish Army between 1689 and 1691.
 He later received a pardon from the Williamite authorities and was accused by his former Jacobite comrades of having betrayed them.
 He was murdered when his sedan chair was attacked in Dublin in 1717.

 Simon Luttrell served as a Member of Parliament in the House of Commons of Great Britain for four constituencies: Mitchell (1755–1761), Wigan (1761–1768), Weobley (1768–1774) and Stockbridge (1774–1780).

 On 13 October 1768, he was created Baron Irnham of Luttrellstown in the Peerage of Ireland.
 As his title was an Irish peerage, he was able to keep his seat in the British House of Commons.
 He was elevated to the title of Viscount Carhampton on 9 January 1781 and was made Earl of Carhampton on 23 June 1785.
 He lived at Four Oaks Hall, Four Oaks, Sutton Coldfield, from 1751 to 1766.

-On 22 January 1735, he married Judith Maria Lawes, daughter of Sir Nicholas Lawes, Governor of Jamaica and Elizabeth Cotton (née Lawley), by whom he had eight children:
+On 22 January 1735, he married Judith Maria Lawes, daughter of Sir Nicholas Lawes, Governor of Jamaica and Elizabeth Cotton (née Lawley), by whom he had nine children: